manroop79/manroop79/README.md

 # 💫 About Me:
-Deloitte professional passionate about data and full-stack development. <br>Proficient in data cleaning, EDA, visualisation, and machine learning. <br>Actively involved in open-source contributions and hands-on development projects. <br>Currently working on React JS and Django and building data projects.<br>Driven by a commitment to continuous growth and excellence in both data and software engineering domains.
+As a member of Deloitte’s AppSec team, I specialise in cybersecurity projects, particularly in SAST/DAST activities and manual security testing.
+In addition to my cybersecurity expertise, u am proficient I. Front end technologies such as ReactJS and Next, along with various related libraries.
+My backend skills include working with NodeJS and database like Postgres and MongoDB.
+I am also adept at working with APIs and leveraging AI to enhance my productivity.
+I am dedicated to continuous growth and excellence in both cybersecurity and web development domains.

 ## 🌐 Socials: